Queues Performance Detail view

 Displays information for interactions sent to the selected email addresses.

-Displays metrics for interactions associated with the selected users.
+Displays information associated with the selected users.

 Filter for multiple users at one time by entering other users and searching again.

 To see and select inactive users in the User filter search, select Include inactive users.
 To see and select deleted users in the User filter search, select Include deleted users.

 Displays information for interactions that have the selected wrap-up codes.